ChrisYoxall/go.learning/readme.md

     - to publish a module, the module path in go.mod must be a location from which Go tools can download your module.
     - for more, refer: https://go.dev/doc/modules/managing-dependencies

-To run tests: Do 'go test'.
-Needed a got.mod file to exist.

 Workspace:
     - by default it is at $HOME/go.
     - all installed packages (i.e. from doing go install) are here.
 This is the GOPATH.

+To run: Doing 'go run main.go' (or replace 'main.go' with '.') executes the program.

+A go file using the reserved name 'main' is requied to generate an executable.
+The 'main.go' file needs a function called 'main'.

+To build: Doing 'go build main.go' will generate an executable.

+To run tests: Do 'go test'.
+Needed a got.mod file to exist.

 TYPES & POINTERS